 While on the Board, the student representative is assigned various duties (some of which are performed in tandem with other Education Committee members).
 Many of the responsibilities are in preparation for the annual conference:

 1. The solicitation of one student liaison from each GAS member school.
 The student rep. funnels all information about the conference, etc., through the liaison to interested students at each school.
 (This will require one letter of introduction to be written at the beginning of the school year, with a follow-up letter later.)

-2. Updating and utilizing the GAS Facebook webpage - post information and communicate with the student liaisons and students in general about news, opportunities and questions of specific interest to students.
+3. Updating and utilizing the GAS Facebook and Twitter webpages with announcements about news, opportunities and questions of specific interest to students.